lucien7789/comp10001-exercises/worksheet1.md

 ## **3.** Primary School Division
 Write a function that takes in a value and a divisor.

-The function should divide the value by the divisor with remainders.
+The function should divide the value whole by the divisor with remainders.

 Your function should print the result in the form of
 ```